Atticus29/illuminati/README.md

 ## Known Bugs/Future and Bonus functionality

 ### Future Functionality
+- [ ] Add timestamp to firebase entries
 - [ ] Add functionality to keep track of stats, if relevant.
 Is your roster for a sports club?
 Keep track of the individual players' scoring percentage. - [ ] An extracurricular course or seminar?
 Keep track of attendance or grades.
 A hiking group?
 Keep track of the number of miles each person has hiked with the club, etc.
 - [ ] Add a message board area, where club members may chat with each other.
 - [ ] Include an area called "announcements", "events", "games", etc. where users can post what events, matches, or meetings the club has planned.